UK challenger banks: who’s who (and what’s their tech)

 Soldo is based in London.
 It was founded by tech veteran Carlo Gualandri, one of the founders of Italy’s first ever web portal, Virgilio.it.
 The company says it does not intend to compete with banks, but will rather complement their services.
 It plans to seek formal partnerships with banks and co-branded arrangements.

 It runs its own in-house developed technology, which is cloud-based.
-GPS is Soldo’s processor.
+GPS is Soldo’s processor and Wirecard is the issuer.

 Soldo holds an electronic money licence and is regulated by the FCA.